N3rdL0rd/crashlink/README.md

 Pure Python HashLink bytecode parser/disassembler/decompiler/modding tool

 > [!WARNING]
 > This project is under active development.
 Breaking changes may be made to APIs with zero notice.
-Also, the decompiler is broken right now so...

 ## Features